mmolimar/kafka-connect-fs/docs/source/policies.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This policy's behaviour is similar to the Simple policy but it will process files in batches instead of processing them all at once.
+This policy's behaviour is similar to the Simple policy but it will process files in batches instead of processing all the files at once.

 You can learn more about the properties of this policy :ref:`here<config_options-policies-simple_batch>`.